Session 3 is FULL

 Your instructor will guide you through our Clicker Training program which uses positive reinforcement to teach your dog the rights and wrongs in their behaviour.
 The result will be a happy dog, happy handler and a very happy household.

-Club Membership ($20 Discount for dogs who have attended Puppy School!)
+Club Membership ($20 Discount for new memberships if your dog has attended Puppy School!)

 Your annual Club membership allows you to: